ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 ## Locking A Project's External Asset Dependencies

-Artists and allowlisted addresses also have the ability to lock a project's external asset depdencies:
+Artists and allowlisted addresses also have the ability to lock a project's external asset dependencies:
 ```solidity
 function lockProjectExternalAssetDependencies(uint256 _projectId)
 ```
 This irreversible action removes the ability to add, update or remove from a project's external asset dependencies.

 Important notes:
-- Preferrred gateways do not get locked with this action and, in general, cannot be locked.
+- Preferred gateways do not get locked with this action and, in general, cannot be locked.
 This is intentional to allow support for modifying the preferred gateway over time, which may change while CIDs remain fixed/permanent.
 - You can lock a project's external asset dependencies regardless of whether or not the project itself is locked.
 And you can continue to modify a project's external dependencies even if the project is locked, as long as the external asset dependencies for the project are not locked.